The law that criminalises sex between young people in India

 “The guilt these young girls carry for having put someone in trouble, it’s sad to watch,” she said.

 Padma’s courageous testimony will weigh in Ravi’s favour, but the case is far from over.
 Ravi has to report to the court every other month, though hearings are frequently postponed on minor procedural grounds.
 Over the last four years, his parents have had to shell out money to pay the hefty legal fees for extremely poor legal representation, the social worker familiar with the case said.
 The whole process has been a punishment for a teenage mistake that Indian law frames as a violent crime.

-“It really is not innocent until proven guilty,” the social worker observed.
-“He is guilty until proven innocent.”
+For now, the social worker pointed out, Ravi continues to be treated as “guilty until proven innocent.”